Sentruss/Sentruss/README.md

 <p align="center"> <img src="https://media1.tenor.com/images/4d7a1a70465eca12f76cfb77da009ac0/tenor.gif?itemid=17445356" alt="sentruss" /> </p>

 Greetings, fellow digital artisans!
-I'm Sentruss, a spirited game alchemist from the enchanting realms of India.
+I'm Sentruss, a freelancer spirited game alchemist from the enchanting realms of India.
 Over the last two years, I've been immersed in the captivating dance of student life and game development, where every line of code weaves a story in the tapestry of virtual worlds.

 My journey began with the incantations of Lua and Python, spells that unlocked the door to the mesmerizing world of game development.
 Now, I'm poised to dive into the arcane languages of C++, the wizardry of Unity, the enchantments of Unreal Engine, and the artistic alchemy of Blender and Photoshop.